 Time to give fresh heart and new energy to ‘this vital social entity’

-Renewing our appreciation of how married couples can be a support to each other and how the Christian vision of marriage can become a catalyst for renewal of good neighbourliness and support in local communities could offer something timely and important for us all.
+The Christian vision of marriage can become a catalyst for renewal of good neighbourliness and support in local communities.